nightowl886/Tableau-Nintendo-Switch-dashboard/README.md

 # Tableau Nintendo Switch Dashboard
 🎮 Nintendo Switch Tableau Dashboard
 ## 📖 Overview
-This project analyzes Nintendo Switch video game data and visualizes trends in releases, ratings, reviews, and publisher performance using Tableau.
-The goal is to demonstrate skills in data cleaning, SQL preparation, and interactive dashboard design.
+This project analyzes Nintendo Switch game data and visualizes key trends in releases, ratings, and player engagement using Tableau.
+The dashboard highlights how many games Nintendo releases each quarter, identifies the Top 10 strongest and weakest performers, and includes an interactive game detail panel that displays dynamic information when a user selects a specific title.

+The interactive dashboard allows users to explore:

+- Quarterly release patterns across the Nintendo Switch catalog

+- Top 10 highest‑rated and lowest‑rated games, filtered to ensure reliability (only titles with more than 200 reviews are included)

+- Detailed game information on click, including cover image, number of reviews, rating score, and a short description

+This project demonstrates skills in data cleaning, visualization design, and building interactive Tableau experiences that combine statistical rigor with user‑friendly exploration.

 ## 📂 Project Structure